antoine-de/mimirsbrunn/libs/mimir2/docs/testing.md

 ## Testing and Docker

 Some tests depend on the presence of an actual Elasticsearch, which can be easily obtained by installing the corresponding docker container.
 Test execution should be idempotent.
-For example, if you run a test which create an index, and you try to run it twice without cleaning the index in between, you might fail the second time because an index with the same name already exists.
-We have, at least known to me, to means of achieving this goal:
+For example, if you run a test which creates an index, and you try to run it twice without cleaning the index in between, you might fail the second time because an index with the same name already exists.
+We have, at least known to me, two means of achieving this goal:

 - `setup` and `teardown` functions
 - using `Drop` trait